-8. Take a windsurfing course in Chrysi Akti beach
+8. Take a windsurfing course at Chrysi Akti beach

-Watersports are admittedly a lot of fun, no matter how irrelevant you are to an athlete lifestyle.
-What’s more, in addition to being entertaining they are also completely safe; that is, of course, as long as you know how to swim.
+Watersports are admittedly a lot of fun, no matter how irrelevant you are to an athlete's lifestyle.
+What’s more, in addition to being entertaining, they are also completely safe; that is, of course, as long as you know how to swim.

 9. Rent an ATV and go around the island

 ATV in Paros - credits: Pawel Kazmierczak/Shutterstock.com